mapx/cpp-closure-template/README.md

-# cpp-closure-template
+# cpp-closure-templates

-Google Closure Templates' c++ adapter.
+Google Closure Templates' C++ adapter.

 It calls the official java interpreter from a jar ball through java jni interface.